elseff/Work-with-StreamAPI/README.md

 # Work-with-StreamAPI
-work with list of employees by Stream API
+work with list of employees using Stream API

 1) search employees under 35
 2) search employees above 26